munozalexm15/ARSG/README.md

  - Motion trail in [Github] https://github.com/metanoia83/Godot-4.0-Motion-Trail?tab=MIT-1-ov-file

-Some of them don't require to give attribution, but if it wasn't for them I wouldn't be able to mix everything and obtain the aesthetics I wanted for ARSG, so thanks!
+Some of them don't require to give attribution, but if it wasn't for them I wouldn't be able to mix everything and obtain the aesthetics I wanted for ARSG, so it is fair to give them proper credit.